AntonyThorpe/knockoutcrud/Readme.md

     uniqueIdentifier: "_id"
 });
 ```
-The unique identifier is needed if utilising the `upsert` function.
+The unique identifier is needed if utilising the `upsert` and `justUpdated`functions.

 ## Focus
 ### Method added to Observables